Deepal S05: Thailand

 The S05 was launched in Thailand on 24 March 2025, with three trim levels available: Lite, Plus and Max.
 In Thailand, it is available as either battery electric (BEV) or range extender electric (REEV) models.
 Domestic production for the Thai market commenced on 16 May 2025.

 United Kingdom

 The model has been confirmed for the United Kingdom and was initially planned to launch in the middle of 2025 alongside the S07.
-Deepal announced in September of 2025 that the S05 will launch in the UK by the end of 2025.
+Deepal announced in September 2025 that the S05 will launch in the UK by the end of 2025.